schienstockd/cecelia-doc/docs/source/macos_installation.rst

       Xcode: 16.1
       Rosetta 2: false

     If `HOMEBREW_PREFIX` is `/usr/local` and the other parameters also do not match, you might have to check that `Terminal` is running in the correct mode.
-Do the following base on this `Stackoverflow post <https://stackoverflow.com/a/71666623>`_.
+Do the following is based on this `Stackoverflow post <https://stackoverflow.com/a/71666623>`_.
 Go to: `Finder` -> `Applications` -> `Utilities` -> `Terminal`.
 Right click on Terminal and select `Get Info`.
 Uncheck checkbox: 'Open using Rosetta'.
 Quit Terminal Application.
 Restart Terminal and check your machine arhictecture:

     .. code-block:: bash
       :caption: Check machine architecture